 As the local paperboy for The Patriot Ledger, an afternoon daily newspaper at the time, I began to scout Knowles Pond whenever I delivered my papers to local customers after school.
 On December 24, Christmas Eve, the biting air reminded me that if I played my cards just right, I could have a late afternoon skate after I completed my route that day.
 However, I hadn’t counted on the fact that each customer would want to personally hand me a tip – usually a dollar – for my services that year.
 Thus, by the time I had completed delivering my newspapers that Christmas Eve, it was near pitch-black out.
 Regardless, I grabbed my skates, put them on the end of my stick, thrust an old puck into my coat pocket, and departed for Fuller Brook Road.

-Suddenly, two outdoor flood lamps, which had been strategically placed in a couple of trees lining the pond’s surface, magically came to life, lighting the previously darkened pond like a shimmering jewel in the winter darkness.
+Suddenly, two outdoor flood lamps, which had been strategically placed in a couple of trees lining the pond’s surface, magically came to life, lighting the previously darkened lake like a shimmering jewel in the winter darkness.

-Ten seconds later, Bing Crosby’s infectious version of ‘Let it Snow” began to blare out over a tinny loudspeaker, which had been placed next to the floodlight closest to Knowles’ house.
+A handful of seconds later, Bing Crosby’s infectious version of ‘Let it Snow” began to blare out over a tinny loudspeaker, which had been placed next to the floodlight closest to Knowles’ house.
 I immediately glanced up and saw Mr. Knowles himself, who waved good-naturedly at me.

 “Merry Christmas, Son!” he barked through the barren oak trees.